lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

 - We want also an automatic transition from the initial layout  `VK_IMAGE_LAYOUT_UNDEFINED`) to the final layout (`VK_IMAGE_LAYOUT_DEPTH_STENCIL_ATTACHMENT_OPTIMAL`).

 After that we create a reference to the depth attachment (`VkAttachmentReference`) and set it as a depth stencil attachment (`pDepthStencilAttachment`) in the `VkSubpassDescription` structure.

+We need to modify also the sub pass dependency (external dependant) to prevent accessing the depth attachment while it is still being used by another render pass.

 ## Scene changes